spbraden2007-ux/Dari/README.md

 # Dari (다리)

 > A VSCode-style desktop app that lets anyone use CLI tools
-> with AI assistance — safely.
+> with AI assistance, safely.

 ## What is Dari?
 Dari bridges the gap between powerful CLI tools and everyday users.